nath248/gettin-quizzy-wit-it/README.md

 ## Project Description

-Gettin' Quizzy Wit It is an Airtable React app that allows the user to experiance the 90's through fun quizzes.
+Gettin' Quizzy Wit It is an Airtable React app that allows the user to experience the 90's through fun quizzes.
 The user is able to select from three different quizzes, once a quiz is selected they can answer the questions and receive a score at the end.
 Upon completion the user will be asked if they'd like to add a question to the quiz.

 # Wireframes